There’s a specific kind of panic that sends you to search.

 "What would 'good' look like to you?"

-I made a short training: The 5 Mindset Shifts High Performers Use To Get Unstuck (video).
-It’s for the moment you’re overthinking, second-guessing, or bracing for fallout—and you want traction without the emotional crash later.
-Get the video training →
+If you're stuck right now, watch this before you try to muscle through.
+The fastest way out of a mental loop isn't force—it's a clean reframing that gives you your next move back.
+I made a short training, The 5 Mindset Shifts High Performers Use To Get Unstuck.
+It's for the moment you're overthinking, second-guessing, or bracing for fallout—and you want traction without the emotional crash later.

+Use this when your mind is loud and your stakes are real.
 It turns emotional fog into something you can see.
 Then you can steer.

-Title: Decision on [topic] by [date]
+Title: Decision on [topic] by [date].

-Objective: What outcome are we optimizing for (and why now)?
+Objective: what outcome are we optimizing for, and why now?

-Constraints: Time, cash, energy, ethics, relationship limits
+Constraints: time, cash, energy, ethics, relationship limits.

-Recommendation: Choose [option] because [reason]
+Recommendation: choose [option] because [reason].

-Decision rule: reversible vs irreversible, confidence level, time-box
+Decision rule: reversible vs. irreversible, confidence level, time-box.

 Pre-mortem: "It's 90 days later and this failed because…"

-Next steps: who/what/when
+Next steps: who/what/when.

 Stop-loss: what evidence would make us change course?

-Internal linking prompt: Use this memo before quitting, negotiating, or choosing offers to reduce regret.
+Use this memo before quitting, negotiating, or choosing offers to reduce regret.

-That’s calm authority—and you can borrow it even if you don’t feel it yet.
+There's a particular tone that changes rooms.
+Not aggressive.
+Not apologetic.
+Just grounded, specific, unhurried.
+That's calm authority—and you can borrow it even if you don't feel it yet.

-Collaborate (ask what would make it possible)
+Collaborate: ask what would make it possible.

-“I want to make this work and be fair to both sides.
-Based on the scope and the outcomes I’m accountable for, I’m targeting [number/range].
-I’m flexible on structure, but not on the overall value.
-What path do you see to get there?”
+General-purpose script: "I want to make this work and be fair to both sides.
+Based on the scope and the outcomes I'm accountable for, I'm targeting [number/range].
+I'm flexible on structure, but not on the overall value.
+What path do you see to get there?"
+If they counter low: "I hear you.
+That's below what makes sense for me given the role.
+If budget is fixed, we can adjust scope, title, or add a performance-based step-up with a clear date."

 "Here are the outcomes I drove."